-In response to challenges in global immunization, WHO and UNICEF developed the Global Immunization Vision and Strategy (GIVS).
+In response to the challenges in global immunization, WHO and UNICEF developed the Global Immunization Vision and Strategy (GIVS).
 Launched in 2006, GIVS is a 10-year framework (2006–2015) aimed at controlling illness and death from vaccine-preventable diseases, and helping countries immunize more people with a greater range of vaccines and innovative technologies.

-Under GIVS, the goal for every country is to ensure that at a national level, 90 per cent of children under one year of age are reached through routine immunization, and at least 80 percent in every district or equivalent administrative unit.
+Under GIVS, the goal for every country is to ensure that at a national level, 90 per cent of children under one year of age are reached through routine immunization, and at least 80 per cent in every district or equivalent administrative unit.
 Another goal is to reduce deaths by measles by 90 per cent compared to the 2000 level.
-In addition, UNICEF, together with partners under the Global Alliance for Vaccines and Immunization (GAVI), helps to introduce new and improved vaccines to all countries.
+In addition, UNICEF, together with partners under the Global Alliance for Vaccines and Immunization (GAVI), helps introduce new and improved vaccines to all countries.

 For the children who are missed during routine immunization, UNICEF and WHO use a number of strategies to close the gap, including advocacy with faith-based leaders.
-Bi-annual Child Health Days, which combine immunization with vitamin A supplementation, de-worming, and other health interventions, also contribute greatly to overall immunization efforts.
+Bi-annual Child Health Days, which combine immunization with vitamin A supplementation, de-worming, and other health interventions, also contribute greatly to the overall immunization efforts.

 Results for children

 Three doses of diphtheria, pertussis (whooping cough) and tetanus vaccine.